EMT vs. Rigid Conduit: When and How to Use Each Type

 Material and Labor Costs

-EMT holds a clear advantage in both material and labor costs for standard applications.
-The conduit itself is less expensive, and the use of setscrew fittings and easier bending dramatically reduces installation time.
-RMC is more expensive per foot, and its fittings are costlier.
-The labor-intensive process of threading and tightening connections adds significant time to a project.
+EMT generally offers an advantage in both material and labor costs for standard indoor applications.
+The conduit itself is less expensive and easier to bend and join, which reduces installation time.
+RMC is more expensive per foot, and its fittings and installation labor (threading, tightening, and heavier handling) add to project cost.

 Calculating Conduit Fill: A Step-by-Step Guide